projectcapsule/capsule/docs/content/general/tutorial.md

   name: capsule-namespace-deleter
   apiGroup: rbac.authorization.k8s.io
 ```

-so that Alice can act as the admin of all the tenant namespaces.

 In some cases, the cluster admin needs to narrow the range of permissions assigned to tenant owners by assigning a Cluster Role with less permissions than above.
 Capsule supports the dynamic assignment of any ClusterRole resources for each Tenant Owner.